Forestry

 Here is what to expect when you arrive to the Tree Disposal site:

-3. Do I need a permit to remove and plant trees on city right of ways?
+- Do I need a permit to remove and plant trees on city right-of-ways?
 Yes, a permit is required before any tree on city Right-of-Way is removed.
+Permits can be obtained from the Parks and Recreation Department.
 A free permit is also required to plant any tree onto a city Right-of-Way.
-A person must be licensed through the City of Fremont and insured to perform tree work for hire on both private and city right of way.
-For questions on a permit to plant a tree or to remove a tree on city property, please contact the Parks & Recreation Department at 402-727-2630.
+For questions on a permit to plant, prune, or to remove a tree in the Right of Way, please contact the Parks & Recreation Department at 402-727-2634.

-7. My neighbor's tree is dead, can I have the city either cut it down or force them to cut it down?
-The city can force an owner to remove a tree if it presents a hazard.
+- My neighbor's tree is dead, can I have the city either cut it down or force them to cut it down?
 If you believe your neighbor's tree is dead call the Parks & Recreation Department for an inspection.
 A city arborist will inspect the tree and if needed, send the property owner a Notice of Violation giving them a prescribed amount of time to abate the nuisance.

-8. Do I own the trees along the street and if I don't own them, why do I have to care for them?
-No. Homeowners do not own trees in the Right-of-Way.
-However, per Fremont Municipal Code, it's every property owner's responsibility to maintain the ROW that abuts their property.
+- Do I need to maintain the trees on my property in the Right of Way?
+Yes.
+Homeowners are responsible for maintaining trees in the Right-of-Way.
+Per Fremont Municipal Code, it's every property owner's responsibility to maintain the ROW that abuts their property.